alvacat/careers-building-an-in-person-network/README.md

 1. **[Meetups](http://www.meetup.com/)** - Meetup iis a platform where anyone can organize an in-person get together around a certain topic.
 There are lots of tech meetups in cities across the world.
 Meetups give you the chance to connect with others, learn about new products, and listen to talks.
 Meetups are usually free to attend.
 However, some may cost money, but usually not more than $5-10.

 2. **Associations/organizations** - These tend to be more formal gatherings, usually closed to members only.
 Being a part of an association/organization often means you must apply, and pay a membership fee.
-Example: [Women in Technology International](http://www.witi.com/)
+Example: [Women in Technology International](http://www.witi.com/), [AIGA (American Institute of Graphic Arts)](https://www.aiga.org/)

 3. **Conferences** - Conferences are typically several days in length, and held at convention halls or large hotels.
 Because of this, they are often at a higher price point.
 Many people will travel to attend conferences.
-Example: [RailsConf](http://railsconf.com/)
+Example: [RailsConf (Software Engineering)](http://railsconf.com/), [PyData (Data Science)] (https://pydata.org/), [IXDA (Design)](https://interaction19.ixda.org/)

 4. **Other Industry (or even Non-Tech) Events** - [Gary’s Guide](https://www.garysguide.com/events) (New York City and San Francisco areas) and [Eventbrite](https://www.eventbrite.com/) (global) are two other places to find networking opportunities

-5. **Hackathons** - Hackathons are competitions in which a large number of people meet to engage in collaborative computer programming.
+5. **Hackathons** - Hackathons are competitions in which a large number of people meet to engage in collaborative projects.
 Participants are asked to ‘build something from nothing.’
 Recruiters often attend these events, too.

 6. **Coworking spaces** - Coworking spaces are places people without an office go to work.
 Many of these people work for larger companies remotely, freelance, work at startups, or even have their own business.
 Coworking itself is a great way to meet people.
 However, many coworking spaces also host their own events.
 Example: [WeWork](https://www.wework.com/)

 7. **Volunteering** - Volunteering is an underrated networking method.
 Unlike happy hours and networking events, volunteering centers on giving back to a cause.
 However, it also provides the chance to meet new people who share your interests and do impactful work.
-Meeting people at volunteer events shows the people present that you’re passionate about programming and you work hard.Example: [Girls Who Code](http://girlswhocode.com/get-involved/)
+Meeting people at volunteer events shows the people present that you’re passionate about your chosen career and you work hard.Example: [Girls Who Code](http://girlswhocode.com/get-involved/) (Sofwtare Engineering), [DataKind] (https://www.datakind.org/) (Data Science), [Design for Good](https://www.aiga.org/designforgood-get-involved) (Design), [Catchafire](https://www.catchafire.org/), [TapRoot+](https://www.taprootplus.org/), [Volunteer Match](https://www.volunteermatch.org/)

-While building a developer community is important, don’t limit yourself to attending only tech events.
-If you attend events outside of the tech industry, you’ll stand out more *because you’ll probably be one of the few there with technical skills!*
+While building a professional community is important, don’t limit yourself to attending only events in your industry.
+If you attend events outside of the industry, you’ll stand out more *because you’ll probably be one of the few there with your skill set!*

-All companies and industries need tech talent.
+All companies and industries need talent like yours.
 Still, make sure to attend events you have an interest in.
 This way you’ll be able to make genuine connections with people who are also attending, and learn something in the process.

 ## Meetups: Approach - What to DO and How to Follow Up